|2017 AUTUMN at the LOUVRE / 6-week Drawing Program|

 One-on-one critiques of student work will be given weekly at the Musee du Louvre, with one of the two instructors.
 One-on-one critiques at the museum will be scheduled in advance, 30-45 minutes maximum per individual, once a week.

-The sculpture halls and painting galleries of the Louvre are also open Wednesday and Friday evenings until 9:45pm, for independent drawing and occasional lectures by faculty - dates and times TBA.
+The sculpture halls and painting galleries of the Louvre are also open Wednesday and Friday evenings until 9:45pm for independent drawing.

-Studio Escalier will assist all enrolled students to apply for a yearly museum membership (Amis du Louvre, Carte jeunes or Carte professionel), to enter and draw in the Musee du Louvre daily, at no further cost.
-(Costs 15 – 70 euros for annual membership, depending on individual status.)
+Studio Escalier advises all enrolled students to apply for a yearly museum membership online (Carte Amis du Louvre jeune, professional, famille, etc ), to enter and draw in the Musee du Louvre daily, at no further cost.
+(Costs 15 – 80 euros for annual membership, depending on individual status.)

-The Autumn at the Louvre – Drawing Intensive 2013 will be team-taught by the artists Timothy Stotz and Nicole Michelle Tully.
+Autumn at the Louvre will be taught by founding faculty Timothy Stotz and Nicole Michelle Tully.

 See our FACULTY page for instructor biographies and additional portfolio images.